Cleveland Public Library: Main Library

 The Main Library consists of two buildings.
 The older wing, completed on May 6, 1925, and renovated between 1997 and 1999, has five stories, each as high as two stories in most buildings.
 The renovations included the restoration of Dominance of the City a large mural painted by Ora Coltman in 1934 for the Federal Arts Project.
 The painting was restored by the Intermuseum Conservation Association.

 In 1957, the library purchased the six-story Plain Dealer Building at 710 Superior Avenue (now the site of the Louis Stokes Wing).
 The library won passage in November 1957 of a $3 million bond levy to pay for the purchase of the building.
 The structure was purchased on December 22, 1957, and the new Business and Social Sciences Annex opened on August 24, 1959.

-The annex was demolished in 1994 to make way for a second building, named after former Representative Louis Stokes, was dedicated on April 12, 1997.
+The annex was demolished in 1994 to make way for a second building, named after Representative Louis Stokes, was dedicated on April 12, 1997.
 Stokes commented, "This is the most beautiful that I have ever seen."
 The $65 million structure of fritted glass panels and Georgia marble housed eight million items and two million titles on its grand opening.
-The two buildings are connected by underground corridor below the Eastman Reading Garden, which was designed by landscape architecture firm OLIN, and includes sculptures by Maya Lin and Tom Otterness.
+The two buildings are connected by an underground corridor below the Eastman Reading Garden, which was designed by landscape architecture firm OLIN, and includes sculptures by Maya Lin and Tom Otterness.